 The PIPPA Project (incorporating the MDOT Study 2016 and PIPPA validation)

-We have had a phenomenal response from participating colleges and 1066 questionnaires have been collected from 15-19 year old women and data analysis is in progress.
+This study has tested and validated a five question checklist called PIPPA (Period ImPact and Pain Assessment) that will help identify young women with problematic period pain and symptoms.
+This research builds on the original MDOT (Menstrual Disorder of Teenagers) study which surveyed 1051 15-19 year olds about their periods their periods in 2005 and has now been replicated in 2016.
+We had a phenomenal response from participating colleges and 1066 MDOT and PIPPA questionnaires have been collected from 15-19 year old women and results are being written up for publication.
 Thanks so much to all the young women who participated and the participating colleges: Narrabundah College, Canberra College and Gungahlin College – you’re awesome!!!

-Two research abstracts relating to the PIPPA Project have been accepted for presentation at the World Congress on Endometriosis to be held in Vancouver, Canada 17 - 20th May 2017.
+Two research abstracts relating to the PIPPA Project were accepted and posters presented at the World Congress on Endometriosis held in Vancouver, Canada 17-20 May 2017.

 Impact of Endometriosis on Women's Lives - research project by ANU PhD Candidate

-January 2015: Maryam Moradi has been awarded her PhD (Doctor of Philosopy) through our research on the Impact of endometriosis on women's lives and development of the EIQ (Endometriosis Impact Questionnaire) – a validated tool to measure the long term impacts of endometriosis
+In January 2015 Maryam Moradi was awarded her PhD (Doctor of Philosophy) through our research on the Impact of endometriosis on women's lives and development of the EIQ (Endometriosis Impact Questionnaire) – a validated tool to measure the long term impacts of endometriosis.

-Congratulations Maryam and thanks to all the women who participated in the focus groups your voices have been heard and "highly accessed" - read them for free online where they have been published:
+Congratulations Maryam and thanks to all the women who participated in the focus groups; your voices have been heard and ‘highly accessed’.
+You can read the published study for free online:

 Canberra Endometriosis (and Pelvic Pain) Network